Michigan bills would give sex abuse victims more time to sue

 Under the new measures, victims of the late Dr. Robert Anderson at the University of Michigan and others would get additional time to bring lawsuits that might be barred by a statute of limitations.
 Government entities could not use the immunity defense if they knew or should have known of an accused’s prior sexual misconduct and failed to intervene.

 The House Oversight Committee on Thursday will hold the first of likely multiple hearings on the measures.
-Among those expected to testify are former University of Michigan wrestler Tad DeLuca and football player Jon Vaughn.
+Among those expected to testify are former University of Michigan wrestler Tad DeLuca, who sparked an investigation when he told the university in 2018 what Anderson did to him in the 1970s, ex-football player Jon Vaughn and at least one Nassar victim.

 “They get to tell their stories.
 I think they’re so brave for doing that,” said Rep. Karen Whitsett, a Detroit Democrat whose bill would open a one-year window for sex assault victims to sue retroactively, regardless of the time limit.